+Take the lenewing at myrte.

-Applied Music: Beginning 3
+Applied Music: Beginning Voice

-Voice Class, Guitar Class,
+Class, Guitar Class, and/or 3

-and/or Applied Instruction in
+Applied Instruction in one 3

-one area
+area

-Take the following courses through the Contemporary Music Center in Nashville, TN
+Take the following courses through the Contemporary Music Center in Nashville, Tenn.

-Essentials of Song Writing 3
+Essentials of Songwriting 3

 Faith, Music, and Culture 3

-Inside the Music Industry 3
+Inside the Music Busines s 3

 Performance 3

-Practicum: "CMC Tour" 1
+Practicum; "Road Tour" 1

 Studio Recording 3

-This program requires that the student apply to, be accepted by, and complete the Contemporary Music Center - Artist Concentration program of the Council for Christian College and Universities.
-The CMC is in Nashville, TN.
+This program requires that the student apply to, be accepted by, and complete Greenville University's Contemporary Music Center - Artist Track of the Council for Christian College and Universities.
+The CMC is in Nashville, Tenn.
 It is recommended that students undertake this program of study during the spring semester of either the junior or senior year.
 Application must be completed in the year prior.